iamshanevictor/CXRaide2.0/server/RENDER_DEPLOYMENT.md

 Click "Create Web Service" and wait for the deployment to complete.

+### 6. Monitor Build Logs

+Watch the build logs carefully to ensure the model downloads successfully.
+If the download fails, you might need to:

+1. Check Google Drive file permissions
+2. Try an alternative hosting method
+3. Contact Render support if timeouts occur during the build

 ## Troubleshooting

+### Google Drive Download Issues

+If the model fails to download during build:

+1. **Check Google Drive Permissions**:

+   - Ensure the file has "Anyone with the link can view" permissions
+   - Try accessing the file directly from an incognito browser window

+2. **Alternative Hosting**:

+   - Consider uploading the model to AWS S3, Google Cloud Storage, or another provider
+   - Update the `download_model.py` script with the new URL

+3. **Manual Upload**:
+   - As a last resort, you can manually upload the model when creating a new deployment
+   - Use Render's disk mounting options to persist the file

+### Memory and Resource Issues

-If you encounter issues, check the following:
+If the server crashes after deployment:

-1. **Model Loading Failures**:
+1. **Check Memory Usage**:

-   - Visit `/loading-status` endpoint to check the model status
+   - Visit `/loading-status` to see current memory usage
-   - Check if the model file was successfully downloaded
-   - Verify memory allocation is sufficient

-2. **Memory Issues**:

-   - Increase the allocated memory in Render dashboard
+   - Increase memory allocation if needed

+2. **Reduce Worker Count**:
-   - Reduce worker count to 1
+   - Keep worker count at 1 for large models

-3. **Timeout Issues**:

-   - Increase `WORKER_TIMEOUT` environment variable
-   - Consider using a larger instance type

-4. **502 Errors**:
-   - These usually indicate the service crashed, check logs
-   - Look for memory-related errors or model loading failures
+   - Use threads instead of multiple workers

 ## Testing the Deployment

 After deploying, test the following endpoints:

 1. `GET /health` - Should return a 200 response with "healthy" status
-2. `GET /loading-status` - Should show details about the server and model status
+2. `GET /loading-status` - Should show details about the server and model status, including whether the model file was found
 3. `GET /model-status` - Should show the model loading status

 Only attempt to use the `/predict` endpoint after confirming the model is loaded.